Cataractscauses, symptoms and treatments

 How are cataracts diagnosed?

 Cataracts are typically diagnosed through a comprehensive eye exam conducted by an optometrist or ophthalmologist.
-The diagnosis involves several steps and may include the following: medical history, visual acuity test, slit-lamp exam, retinal exam, and visual function tests.
+The exam involves several steps and may include medical history, visual acuity test, slit-lamp exam, retinal exam, and visual function tests.

 What are the different cataract lens options?